Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Experiments

-\textbf{Proximity vs. Uncertainty.} To test GELATO we constructed two variants, trading off proximity and uncertainty through our latent-induced metric.
-Particularly, we denote by \mbox{GELATO- UNC} and \mbox{GELATO- PROX} variants which implement the skewed metric (see \Cref{eq: skewed metric}), with $\alpha_{\text{prox}} = 0.1$ and $\alpha_{\text{prox}} = 0.9$, respectively.
-We compared GELATO and its variants to contemporary model-based offline RL approaches; namely, MOPO \citep{yu2020mopo} and MBPO \citep{janner2019trust}, as well as the standard baselines of SAC \citep{haarnoja2018soft} and imitation (behavioral cloning).
+\textbf{D4RL.} Results for the continuous control domains are shown in \Cref{table: results}.
+We performed experiments to analyze GELATO on various continuous control datasets.
+We compared GELATO to contemporary model-based offline RL approaches; namely, MOPO \citep{yu2020mopo} and MBPO \citep{janner2019trust}, as well as the standard baselines of SAC \citep{haarnoja2018soft} and imitation (behavioral cloning, \citet{bain1995framework,ross2011reduction}).

-Results for all of the tested domains are shown in \Cref{table: results}.
-For the non-skewed version of GELATO we found significant performance increase on all medium datasets, i.e., partially trained agent.
-We believe this to be due to the inherent nature of our metric to take into account both proximity and uncertainty, allowing the agent to leverage proximity to the data in areas of high uncertainty.
-Since the medium dataset contained average behavior, mixing proximity benefited the agent's overall performance.
+We found performance increase on most domains, and most significantly in the medium domain, i.e., partially trained agent.
+Since the medium dataset contained average behavior, combining the nonparametric nearest-neighbor uncertainty method with the bootstrap of decoders benefited the agent's overall performance.
+In addition, GELATO with the latent $\ell_2$ distance metric performed well on many of the benchmarks.
+We conjecture this is due to the inherent Euclidean nature of the continuous control benchmarks.
+Unlike the embedding for the autonomous driving benchmarks (\Cref{fig: highway embeddings}), we found the D4RL data to project similarly when $\ell_2$ and geodesic distances were used (we provide plots of these embeddings in the Appendix).

-In most of the tested datasets we found an increase in performance for at least one of the GELATO variants.
-The med-expert datasets showed better performance for the proximity-oriented metric.
-These suggest flexibility of our metric to increase performance when the quality of the dataset is known, a reasonable assumption in many domains.
-Moreoever, the non-skewed version of GELATO, showed consistency over all datasets, favorably leveraging the strengths of proximity and uncertainty.
+\textbf{Highway-Env.} \Cref{fig: highway env results} shows results for the autonomous driving benchmarks in highway-env.
+In contrast to the continuous control benchmarks, we found a significant improvement of our metric on the autonomous driving benchmarks compared to standard uncertainty estimation methods as well as the latent Euclidean distance.
+We credit this improvement to the non-euclidean nature of the environments, as previously described in \Cref{fig: highway embeddings}.
+While Euclidean distances were useful in the Mujoco environments, they performed distinctly worse in the autonomous driving environments.

-Finally, we noticed surprisingly bad performance in the random datasets.
-We conjecture this was due to errors in our latent model.
-These errors were compounded when integrated to compute the geodesic distance.
-More involved techniques of uncertainty estimation (e.g., ensemble of decoders) may reduce errors in our metrics (see Appendix for further discussion).
+Our results emphasize the importance of OOD uncertainty estimations methods in reinforcement learning on various types of datasets.
+While robotic control tasks provided useful insights, they did not capture the non-euclidean nature inherent in alternative tasks, such as autonomous driving.